maroba/findiff/README.md

 ## Documentation

-You can find the modules documentation on [this web site](https://maroba.github.io/findiff-docs/index.html).
+You can find the documentation of the code including examples of application at https://maroba.github.io/findiff-docs/index.html.

 ## Dependencies